-This makes us ask, what has Shackleton to teach leaders?
+That makes us ask, what has Shackleton to teach leaders?
 And why would an account of leadership during a largely failed expedition be inspiring?
-The short answer is – a true leader will need to expect and face off adversities, show strength, flexibility and adapt through crisis.
+The short answer is – a true leader will need to expect and face off adversities, show strength, flexibility, and adapt through a crisis.
 Simply put, Be a Shackleton!

 Shackleton’s objective on the Endurance Expedition was to cross the Antarctic continent from coast to coast.
 Despite warnings about the possibility of the sea freezing, he and his team decided to embark on this journey.

 About a month in, the ship froze and was no longer able to move – crushed by packed ice, the pressure ridges were ripped away from the rudder and forced the men to abandon ship and seek refuge on sheets of ice for months.
-Eventually, the ship was engulfed by sea.
+Eventually, the sea engulfed the ship.

 In this article, Shackleton’s leadership response through the crisis is our main concern.
-As Martin Luther King Jr. said, “the ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy”.
-Their response when adversity sets in is what makes a leader like Shackleton great and the reason he is seen as heroic.
+As Martin Luther King Jr. said, “the ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.”
+Their response, when adversity sets in, is what makes a leader like Shackleton tremendous and is seen as heroic.

-With a sinking ship, faced with certain expedition failure, Shackleton set a new goal to ensure the survival of all 28 of his crew members and getting every man back to Britain safely.
+With a sinking ship, faced with inevitable expedition failure, Shackleton set a new goal to ensure the survival of all 28 of his crew members and getting every man back to Britain safely.

 He re-evaluated his obsessive dedication to cross the Antarctic continent, and he was flexible enough to change his cause to match his current situation.
-A man, he said, must shape himself to a new mark the minute the old one goes to ground.
-To be a successful entrepreneur and Leader, this is a must-have skill.
+He said a man must shape himself to a new mark the minute the old one goes to ground.
+To be a successful entrepreneur and leader, this is a must-have skill.

-Not only should you be able to quickly adapt from a failed objective and strategy, but you should also be able to set a new challenging objective to meet your current realities.
-Armed with a new adventurous goal and having only sheets of ice to drift on for months, all 28 explorers survived the harsh conditions, devastating and potentially deadly setbacks until they arrived Elephant Island.
+Not only should you be able to adapt from a failed objective and strategy quickly, but you should also be able to set a new objective to meet your current realities.
+Armed with a new adventurous goal and having only ice sheets to drift on for months, all 28 explorers survived the harsh conditions, devastating and potentially deadly setbacks until they arrived in Elephant Island.
 When disaster strikes, adapt.

 “How he did what he did is very instructive,” says Nancy Koehn – a Harvard Business School (HBS) Professor of Business Administration.
 “It has both inspirational lessons and things we don’t want to do.”
 It is this duality, she says, that makes Shackleton such a compelling case, knocking him off a mythologized pedestal and into the messy stew of humanity, where good and bad, success and failure coexist.

 Shackleton’s new objective saw challenges under the demanding circumstances of mind-numbing, seemingly unending boredom, and having one of his crew members become rebellious.
-He, however, consistently showed up with quick decision making like paying the entire crew until they get to England, placing his crew on a strict daily routine, and introducing different activities such as poetry, readings for their long nights.
-This helped stop the rebelling crew member from influencing others and in keeping the crews’ morale high.
+He, however, consistently showed up with quick decision making like paying the entire crew until they got to England, placing his team on a strict daily routine, and introducing different activities such as poetry and readings for their long nights.
+That helped stop the rebelling crew member from influencing others and in keeping the crews’ morale high.

 You see, anyone can be captain when the sea is calm because navigation is all fun and straightforward!
-It simply requires paying attention, following the map, and going with the flow.
-However, when turbulence begins and the sea becomes violent, the true leader’s litmus test is set up.
+It merely requires paying attention, following the map, and going with the flow.
+However, when turbulence begins, and the sea becomes violent, the real leader’s litmus test is set up.

-To finalize, these few Shackleton practices are essential for success as a leader and can be helpful in whatever capacity you find yourself, during and after Covid-19;
+In conclusion, these few Shackleton practices are essential for success as a leader and can help you during and after Covid-19;

-- He continuously met with himself to assess and reassess his approach to the changing mission.
+- Shackleton continuously met with himself to assess and reassess his approach to the changing mission.